A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Theoretical analysis

 Assumption~\ref{ass.main_accuracy} involves many constants and is indeed hard to parse.
 We make all constants explicit in order to show the exact dependence on the convergence neighborhood.
 That being said, what is important is that the lower bound of $\varepsilon$ is proportional to the bias in the gradient approximations and proportional to the square root of the noise level in the function approximations.

 We are now ready to present the key lemma of this section.
 In Lemma~\ref{algo_behave}, we first define $(p,\tilde\alpha,h(\cdot))$, where $p \in \left(\tfrac 1 2,1\right]$ is a lower bound on the probability of a \textbf{\emph{true}} iteration conditioned on the past (before the stopping time), $\tilde\alpha \in\mathbb{R}_{>0}$ is the \textbf{\emph{large step}} threshold, and $h:\mathbb{R}_{>0}\to\mathbb{R}_{>0}$ is a monotonically increasing function (in $\alpha$) that bounds the potential progress made at any given iteration.
-Moreover, we prove five results that can be summarized as follows: $(i)$ lower bound (proportional to $\epsilon_f$) on the potential progress with step size $\tilde\alpha$; $(ii)$ conditioned on the past, the next iteration is \textbf{\emph{true}} with probability at least $p$; $(iii)$ bound the potential progress made in any \textbf{\emph{true}} and \textbf{\emph{successful}} iterations; $(iv)$ \textbf{\emph{true}} iterations with \textbf{\emph{small step}} sizes are \textbf{\emph{successful}}; and, $(v)$ bound (proportional to $\epsilon_f$) the damage incurred at any iteration.
+Moreover, we prove five results that can be summarized as follows: $(i)$ lower bound (proportional to $\epsilon_f$) on the potential progress with step size $\tilde\alpha$; $(ii)$ conditioned on the past and on event $\mathcal{E}$ (see Assumption~\ref{ass.good_merit_paramter}), the next iteration is \textbf{\emph{true}} with probability at least $p$; $(iii)$ bound the potential progress made in any \textbf{\emph{true}} and \textbf{\emph{successful}} iterations conditioned on event $\mathcal{E}$; $(iv)$ \textbf{\emph{true}} iterations with \textbf{\emph{small step}} sizes are \textbf{\emph{successful}} conditioned on event $\mathcal{E}$; and, $(v)$ bound (proportional to $\epsilon_f$) the potential increase in $Z_k$ at any iteration $k$.